About Thomas Mathias

 As well as Awaken as Love, where I have been trained as a facilitator of the mystery school trainings and tantra festivals, where I am part of the faculty.

-And mother India and her teachings, and deities.
+And mother India and her teachings.
 A place I deeply love, with traditions I deeply love, which has been a significant part of my growth and to which I return yearly if possible.

 -

-These days, I am half-based in Portugal and half-nomadic, sharing silent retreats, 1:1 mentorships, weekly Sunday live meditations, and various courses and retreats with different organizations listed on the homepage of my website.
+These days, I am half-based in Portugal and half-nomadic, sharing silent retreats, 1:1 mentorships, a Meditation Teacher Training, weekly Sunday live meditations, and various courses and retreats with different organizations listed on the homepage of my website.
+Feel most welcome to join me some time for any of these offerings.